Data-Advantage/vibestack/example/sarahsrecipes-ai/product-requirements-document.md

 ## 14. Account Deletion

 ### Feature Description
-Allow users to permanently delete their account and associated data while complying with privacy regulations and data protection laws.
+Allow users to permanently delete their account and associated data while complying with privacy regulations.

 ### User Stories
 - As a user, I want to permanently delete my account so that my personal data is removed from the system.
-- As a user, I want to understand what data will be deleted when I close my account so I can make an informed decision.
+- As a user, I want to understand what data will be deleted before confirming.
-- As a user, I want confirmation before my account is deleted to prevent accidental deletion.
-- As a user, I want the option to download my data before deletion so I can preserve my recipes.
+- As a user, I want to download my recipes before deletion.
-- As a user, I want to cancel my paid subscription when deleting my account so I'm not charged again.
+- As a user, I want my subscription to be automatically canceled when I delete my account.
-- As an admin, I want to comply with privacy regulations when handling account deletions.

 ### Acceptance Criteria
 - Account deletion option is available in user settings
 - Deletion process requires password confirmation
 - Confirmation screen clearly explains what data will be deleted
-- Option to download personal data before deletion (all recipes in PDF or JSON format)
+- Option to download personal data before deletion (recipes in PDF or JSON format)
 - Automatic cancellation of Stripe subscription when account is deleted
 - Hard deletion of personally identifiable information (PII)
 - Soft deletion/anonymization of contributed content with user attribution removed
-- Compliance with GDPR, CCPA, and other relevant privacy regulations
+- Compliance with privacy regulations (GDPR, CCPA)
 - Deletion confirmation sent via email
-- 14-day recovery window before permanent deletion (with clear communication)
 - Analytics tracking of account deletions for business metrics

 ### Dependencies